 Are you sick of shaking your huge collection of model paints every time you need to use them?
 I know you wish you had a powerful machine to stir-up those pesky pigments.
 Maybe you’re looking for the best alternatives to the Typhoon Paint Mixer, a re-branded industrial vortex mixer.
 Model paints formulated for miniature painting are notorious for separating out in their bottles when left alone.

-Note: If you’re looking for a less expensive option for motorized model paint mixers, or a DIY system, take a look here.
+Note: If you’re looking for a less expensive option for motorized model paint mixers, or a DIY system, take a look at affordable vortex mixers here.